Master of Photography, Professional Photographers of America

 Fellow, American Society of Photographers

-Christmas morning often wound up on the side of Kodak Film products or in national advertising campaigns.
-And he excelled and perfected so many areas of expertise - photographing dance, nudes, fine art, fine portraiture, landscapes, underwater - too many to name.
+Neil excelled and perfected so many areas of expertise - photographing dance, nudes, fine art, fine portraiture, landscapes, underwater photography - too many to name.
 And when he took up underwater photography, like everything else he did, he excelled in it - pioneering underwater photography techniques and taking the world’s largest underwater photograph ever produced to this day, an 18x60 foot a Kodak Colorama which hung in New York’s Grand Central Station on December 27, 1962 to January 12, 1963.
+(View a documentary about this:

-Neil continued to do underwater photography for Kodak, diving is some of the most exotic diving locations in the world including the great barrier reef, various locations in the Caribbean and exotic islands in the South Pacific.
-And just for practice, Neil and his diving buddies did a variety of dives in the area, including under-ice dives in winter and night dives in various Finger Lakes to hone his dive skills as well as underwater photography skills.
+Neil continued to do underwater photography for Kodak, diving in some of the most exotic diving locations in the world including the Great Barrier Reef, various locations in the Caribbean and islands in the South Pacific.
+And just for practice, Neil and his diving buddies did a variety of dives in the area, including under-ice dives in winter and night dives in various New York State Finger Lakes to hone his dive skills as well as underwater photography skills.

 Originally hired as a